 A person with a suspected inflammatory myopathy is often asked to undergo a muscle biopsy, a procedure in which a small piece of muscle is removed for examination.
 This biopsy can enable the physician to pinpoint the diagnosis to a type of myositis.

-In DM, the pattern of cellular invasion suggests that it’s the blood vessels in the muscles, and not the muscles themselves, that are the target of the attack.
+In dermatomyositis, the pattern of cellular invasion suggests that it’s the blood vessels in the muscles, and not the muscles themselves, that are the target of the attack.
 Muscle cells appear smaller than normal around the edges of bundles of muscle fibers, and capillaries are scarce in these regions.